huqis/huqis/README.md

 ## Syntax

-You can get more information about the syntax of this template engine in the [manual pages](manual/syntax.md).
+You can get more information about the syntax in the [manual pages](manual/syntax.md).

 ## Getting Started